garylirocks/quickrefs/dns.markdown

 - Conditional Forwarders
   - If you have `company.com` in Forward Lookup Zones, and then if you want to add a conditional forwarder for a subzone `sub.company.com`, then you'll need to add a delegation for `sub.company.com` in `company.com` first.
 Does it matter whether the delegation and conditional forwarder is the same ? (haven't validated this, see https://techcommunity.microsoft.com/t5/windows-server-for-it-pro/dns-delegation-and-conditional-forwarder-for-the-same-domain/m-p/3717385)
+- See [this diagram](./images/azure_dns-resolution.drawio.svg) for another quirky behavior of Windows Server DNS: if it gets from an upstream server a response containing a CNAME record, and it has an authoritative zone itself for the CNAME zone, then it overrides values in the upstream response

 ## Misc